Classic works of lit / Reduced quite a bit / In poems and prose / As fun overflows.

 Worst line: The copyright line, which suggests that this book is overdue for a reprint.

-Caveat lector: The third and fourth lines of the Hemingway limerick should be intended four spaces, but I couldn’t make it happen.
+Caveat lector: The third and fourth lines of the Hemingway limerick should be indented four spaces, but I couldn’t make it happen.